SquadHouseDev/SquadHouse/README.md

 * User can see other people currently in the audio room they are with
 * User can see their own profile and the profiles of others and edit with interests
 * User can create a new event/schedule it
-* User can logout/deactivate their account
+* User can logout of their account
 * Users can search up other users.
 * User can invite people.